 There are many types of EPA-registered disinfectants like chlorine, alcohols and quaternary ammonium compounds or QUATS.
 They are identified with a number and have verifiable kill claims on their label along with explicit instructions on their use.
 Disinfectants work best on hard, non-porous, non-finished surfaces like:

 - Food contact surfaces, preparation areas and storage areas

 - Sinks, floors, walls, countertops, bathtubs, shower stalls, doors and more

 How to Disinfect Correctly

 While there may be an impulse to use a generous amount of product, less is more when it comes to disinfectants.
 Bleach irritates skin and eyes.
 QUATS have been linked to asthma and other autoimmune deficiency problems.
 Use too much on your floors and they will be sticky and discolored.
 Dilute as directed and the product will work.

 Follow use instructions on a disinfectant carefully too.
-Most require a dwell time, where the product stays on a surface without drying, often for up to 10 minutes to effectively kill microbes.
+In fact, it is a violation of federal law to use a disinfectant in a manner inconsistent with its labeling.
+One critical step that is often overlooked is to properly clean the surface prior to applying the disinfectant.
+Another important consideration is dwell time, where the product stays on a surface without drying, often for up to 10 minutes to effectively kill microbes.
 If the surface is allowed to dry it must be retreated and the clock starts again.
 Then follow instructions for rinsing and drying.